-Under the Schuetz Agreement, if Dr. Schuetz's employment is terminated by us other than for "cause" (as defined in the Schuetz Agreement) or if Dr. Schuetz terminates his employment for "good reason" (as defined in the Schuetz Agreement), Dr. Schuetz will receive the following severance benefits: (i) \$500,000; and (ii) up to 12 months of Company-reimbursed Consolidated Omnibus Budget Reconciliation Act ("COBRA") premiums.
-In addition, if we terminate Dr. Schuetz other than for cause or if Dr. Schuetz terminates his employment for good reason during the 12-month period following a "change of control" (as defined in the Schuetz Agreement), then, in addition to the benefits in the previous sentence, all outstanding and unvested time-based stock-based awards then held by Dr. Schuetz will accelerate in full.
+Under the Schuetz Employment Agreement, if Dr. Schuetz's employment is terminated by us other than for "Cause" (as defined in the Schuetz Employment Agreement) or if Dr. Schuetz terminates his employment for "Good Reason" (as defined in the Schuetz Employment Agreement), and if the termination does not occur during the 12 months following a Change in Control, Dr. Schuetz will receive the following severance benefits: (a)12 months of continued base salary payments; and (b) up to 12 months of Company-reimbursed COBRA premiums.
+In addition, if we terminate Dr. Schuetz other than for Cause or if Dr. Schuetz terminates his employment for Good Reason during the 12-month period following a "Change in Control" (as defined in the Schuetz Employment Agreement), then, instead of the severance benefits described above, Dr. Schuetz will receive the following severance benefits: (i) a lump sum payment equal to (x) 15 months of continued base salary payments and target bonus for such period, (y) unpaid annual bonus for the prior year if termination occurs in the first calendar quarter of the year plus (z) target bonus prorated for the amount of time employed for the year in which termination occurs; (ii) up to 15 months of company-reimbursed COBRA premiums; and (iii) vesting of all outstanding and unvested time-based stock-based awards then held by Dr. Schuetz will accelerate in full.
 Dr. Schuetz's right to receive these severance benefits is subject to his providing a release of claims in favor of the Company.